 Answer: No. The boundary is set in the Breckland Local Plan and does not get amended each time new houses are built.
 For example the Warwick Farm development remains outside the settlement boundary.
 Incidentally we recently asked our consultant to advise if we can set an exact distance to what Breckland Council simply term "immediately adjacent to the settlement boundary, and will let you know what she says.

 Question: How was it decided which buildings would be included in the Plan as non-listed but protected?

 Answer: We started with the village and County heritage records and then applied criteria devised by Historic England to review potential buildings.
-You can find details of the criteria in Part 2 of the Plan.
+You can find details of the criteria in the Plan's Evidence Volume 8.
 Should any householders like their property to be considered for protection under Policy 6, please get in touch with us.